 Changes in the figures over years does not necessarily indicate negative or positive training trends.
 The fluctuation in numbers reflects a variety of different factors specific to each provider's circumstances, including for example: staff retention leading to a decrease in induction training; increased staff recruitment resulting in an increased rate of staff induction; or the cyclical nature of refresher training.
-Overall, the proportion of staff receiving Prevent training at any given time may remain fairly constant.

-Dataset Total Number of staff identified as key in relation to the Prevent duty 86,390 Number of key staff receiving induction Prevent training 27,315 Number of key staff receiving refresher Prevent training 25,545
+Dataset Total Number of staff identified as key in relation to the Prevent duty 80,525 Number of key staff receiving induction Prevent training 23,625 Number of key staff receiving refresher Prevent training 26,895